 The Hagia Sophia was unfortunately closed on Mondays, so instead we wandered off to Topkapi Palace, the home of the Ottoman sultans.
 As we wandered the kitchens and grounds, reading about the history of the place, we were amazed and appalled at the opulence of their lifestyles.
 Nevertheless, they had created some wonderful rooms and buildings.
 The view from the battlements across the Bosphorus and Golden Horn was, of course, magnificent, if a little breezy and bloody cold.

 As dark closes in quite rapidly at this time of the year we headed home to warm up and to decide what the evening may hold.
-Beyoglu has many bars, cafes and restaurants so some research was required to decide on how to approach the evening.
+Beyoglu has many bars, cafes and restaurants so some time spent with the Like a Local Guide was required to decide on how to approach the evening.